Aspidochelone: Saratan

-This monster is mentioned in The Wonders of Creation, written by Al Qazwini, and in the first voyage of Sinbad the Sailor in The Book of One Thousand and One Nights.
+This monster is also mentioned in The Wonders of Creation, written by al-Qazwini, and in the first voyage of Sinbad the Sailor in One Thousand and One Nights.

+The saratan also appears in Jorge Luis Borges's work El Libro de Los Seres Imaginarios (The Book of Imaginary Beings), where its name is spelled "zaratan," a spelling which readers of Borges have adopted in reference to this creature.
+Borges describes saratans as having long-life spans and incredible size, to the point where their shells can be mistaken easily enough as small islands.
+Borges cites Al-Jahiz and the Kitāb al-Hayawān for this information, and notes Al-Jahiz's skepticism, which he contrasts with al-Qazwini's account.
+Borges also may be responsible for the now-common representation of the saratan as a giant turtle, rather than a crab.

+Under the name of zaratan, saratans also appear in some editions of the tabletop roleplaying game Dungeons & Dragons.

 Jasconius

 A similar monster appears in the Legend of Saint Brendan, where it was called Jasconius.
 Because of its size, Brendan and his fellow voyagers mistake it for an island and land to make camp.
 They celebrate Easter on the sleeping giant's back, but awaken it when they light their campfire.
-They race to their ship, and Brendan explains that the moving island is really Jasconius, who labors unsuccessfully to put his tail in its mouth.
+They race to their ship, and Brendan explains that the moving island is really Jasconius, who labors unsuccessfully to put its tail in its mouth.

 Fastitocalon

-A similar tale is told by the Old English poem "The Whale", where the monster appears under the name Fastitocalon.
+A similar tale is told by the Old English poem "The Whale", where the monster appears under the name fastitocalon.
 The poem has an unknown author, and is one of three poems in the Old English Physiologus, also known as the Bestiary, in the Exeter Book, folio 96b-97b, that are allegorical in nature, the other two being "The Panther" and "The Partridge".
 The Exeter book is now in the Exeter Cathedral library.
 The book has suffered from multiple mutilations and it is possible that some of the manuscript is missing.
 It is believed that the book had been used as a “beer mat”, a cutting board, and suffered other types of mutilation by its previous owners.
 The Physiologus has gone through many different translations into many different languages throughout the world.
 It is possible that the content has also been changed throughout the centuries.